KnoAll/cacti-template/install/README.md

 Once the installation has been done, you must complete the installation from the Cacti web gui.
 After the gui install has been done, you must go to Utilities > System Utilities and select 'Rebuild Poller Cache' or you will see errors in the cacti log

-### Issues
-This is all still actively being worked on, so you may see changes to how things work and interact.
-If you run into trouble with the script please <a href="https://github.com/KnoAll/cacti-template/issues">submit an issue</a> in the Github system above.